Before you can use your PicoMic wireless system, make sure to:

 If you turn off the receiver while the microphones are not in the charging dock, the receiver will automatically disconnect from the microphones.

-They do not consume energy and can remain dormant for several months.
+They do not consume energy and can remain dormant for approximately one month.

 As soon as the receiver is turned back on, it will automatically reconnect to the paired microphones.